 A delivery exception, otherwise known as a shipment exception, means that your cargo has encountered issues in transit due to unforeseen circumstances, which may lead to a change in the delivery date of the cargo.
-With most carriers, you will be notified of the delay and the reason for the delivery exception.
+Most carriers will notify you of the delay and the reason for the delivery exception.

-Note that a delivery exception may lead to a change in the delivery date.
+Note that an exception in delivery may lead to a change in the shipping delivery date.
 It all depends on the complexity of the issue in question and whether it can be resolved in a timely manner.
-Professional carriers employ advanced tracking and shipping technology, and have experience dealing with issues that happen in transit.
+Professional carriers employ advanced tracking and shipping technology and have experience dealing with issues in the delivery process.

-Even if your package experiences issues, your customers may still receive their order on time.
-Depending on the type of delivery exception you encounter, it may not affect your business operations in any practical sense or it may just be a minor inconvenience.
+Even if your package experiences issues, your customers may still receive their orders on time.
+Depending on the type of delivery exception you encounter, it may not affect your business operations in any practical sense, or it may just be a minor inconvenience.
 Conversely, you may need to deal with delivery exceptions proactively.

-Most often, carriers will return packages with an incorrect address to their dispatch station or to the sender.
+Most often, the shipping carrier will return packages with an incorrect delivery address to their dispatch station or to the sender.
 This can delay the delivery time until the correct address is established.
-The simplest solution is to make sure that your customer’s address is correct before you ship your package.
+The simplest solution is to ensure that the shipping address is correct before shipping your package.

-There are a few options available to you if holidays are causing delivery exceptions.
+There are a few options available to you if the holidays are causing a delivery delay.
 For one, you could contract with a carrier that operates during national holidays.
 Then, you could choose not to ship packages during national holidays.
 However, as most businesses see an increase in orders during these times, that is often not a practical solution.

 This is not a common issue with domestic shipping.
 However, it is a common cause of delivery exceptions if your goods are shipped cross-border.
-You can make sure that all of the required documents are provided in order to avoid delays in the delivery of your packages.
+You can make sure that all of the required shipping documents are provided to avoid delays in the delivery of your packages.

-Shipping some goods is regulated by specific laws, and, consequently, they need to be shipped a specific way and require additional documentation/clearances.
-You should always consult the applicable laws and provide the proper documentation if you are sending goods that might fall outside of the scope of standard shipping regulations.
+Shipping some goods is regulated by specific laws, and consequently, they need to be shipped a specific way and require additional documentation/clearances.
+You should always consult the applicable laws and provide the proper shipping documentation if you are sending goods that might fall outside the scope of standard shipping regulations.

 Even with the best protections in place, goods sometimes get damaged during transit.
 This can cause a delivery exception, as your carrier will likely return the package to the dispatch station.
 Besides packing your goods safely to minimize the risks, there is not much else you can do to prevent your shipment from getting damaged.

-Your package can also be lost in transit.
-It can happen due to criminal activity or even due to simple human error.
+You might also experience your package getting lost in transit.
+It can happen due to criminal activity or simple human error.
 Naturally, a package being lost or stolen will cause a delay exception until it is recovered or a new one is sent.

 Sometimes, natural causes will cause delay exceptions to your shipments.
-Whether it is due to wildfires, earthquakes, flash floods, hurricanes, or any other natural cause, there is not much that can be done to prevent delays from happening.
-The only practical option is to inform your customer that their package will be delayed and will be delivered as soon as possible.
+Whether it is due to wildfires, earthquakes, flash floods, hurricanes, or any other natural cause, there is not much that can be done to prevent delays.
+The only practical option is to inform your customer that their package will be delayed due to severe weather conditions and will be delivered as soon as possible.

 If your customer was informed of the time of delivery and nobody was present to sign for the package, once again, there is not much you can do about it.
 The delivery will have to be rescheduled until such a time as a person is made available to receive it.

-Now that the common cause of delivery expectations have been explained, we can deal with the 3 most common outcomes of a delivery exception:
+Now that the common causes of delivery expectations have been explained, we can deal with the 3 most common outcomes of a delivery exception: